Security is paramount in any IT infrastructure, and is even more critical where the public cloud is concerned.

 Of course, once you're connected you can also take advantage of the beautifully crafted infrastructure diagrams that logically lay out your VPC's by availability zones and subnets, which allow you to easily spot unused or misconfigured resources needlessly costing you money every month.

-You will also have Hava polling your config hourly, automatically updating your diagrams and making fully interactive archive copies of your old configurations for future comparison, just in case you need to track down a problematic config change or establish why your cloud spend jumped unexpectedly.
+You will also have Hava polling your config continuously, automatically updating your diagrams and making fully interactive archive copies of your old configurations for future comparison, just in case you need to track down a problematic config change or establish why your cloud spend jumped unexpectedly.

 You can grab a free trial here any time you like: